Jiochoa/InterviewQuestion/Unity/CyberCat Game.md

 [^1]: Need to find a way to save the progress. maybe just the level
 [^2]: Don't overwhelm the player, just show necessary for completing the next level

+#### Features
+I cant think about anything new that it needs, though, I guess it needs a lot of things that I just haven't give it a thought like the acid puddles or the rain (acid rain)

+- acid puddles
+- rain
+	- acid rain
+-